 Depending on the cause of nocturia, certain supplements may be beneficial, while some others that are promoted for this use might not help, as explained below.
 Use the links for details such as dosage and ConsumerLab's Top Picks among marketed products.

 It’s important to talk to your doctor if you’re experiencing excessive nighttime urination to ensure that the correct cause of the condition is identified.
 Other conditions that have been linked with nocturia include diabetes mellitus or diabetes insipidus, heart failure, kidney disease, chronic pain, low levels of albumin (which keeps fluid in your blood vessels), chronic venous insufficiency, obstructive sleep apnea, multiple sclerosis, Parkinson's disease, Alzheimer's disease, and depression.
-For some of these conditions, such sleep apnea, proper treatment can help reduce nighttime urination.
+For some of these conditions, such as sleep apnea, proper treatment can help reduce nighttime urination.
 Dietary habits (such as drinking too much fluid or consuming excess alcohol or caffeinated beverages) can also cause nocturia, as can certain medications, such diuretics used to treat high blood pressure.
 (Weiss, Rev Urol 2012; Kujubu, Geriatric Nephrology Curriculum 2009).

-Cholesterol-lowering statin drugs have been reported to cause nocturia and other lower urinary tract symptoms (LUTS) in some people, although not all studies have found a connection and it’s not clear how statins might cause this effect.
+Cholesterol-lowering statin drugs have been reported to cause nocturia and other lower urinary tract symptoms (LUTS), such as urinary frequency and urgency, in some people, although not all studies have found a connection and it’s not clear how statins might cause this effect.
 An analysis of data from the FDA Adverse Event Reporting System (FAERS) (which can detect patterns, but cannot prove cause and effect) between 2004 and 2011 found the number of reports of nocturia to be 57% higher than with statins compared to other drugs, and reports increased over the first 12 weeks of use, suggesting a potential link.
 Reports of increased daytime urination were similarly higher.
 The odds of a statin-user reporting nocturia appeared to be greatest among those taking lovastatin (Mevacor), followed by rosuvastatin (Crestor), simvastatin (Zocor), pravastatin (Pravachol), and lastly, atorvastatin (Lipitor).
 There did not appear to be an increased risk with fluvastatin (Lescol) or pitavastatin (Livalo) (Fujimoto, Int J Clin Pharmacol Ther 2014).

 Supplements to treat nocturia in men